 Weighing up all these factors, your intentions for the horse over the winter, whether you plan to clip, and what facilities you have available, will help you make the right decision.

-Former H&H hunting editor Catherine Austen brings her horses in as soon as they are clipped [in October], whereas H&H contributor Martha Terry counters: “My eventer goes out following the last event of the season until January — she’s tough as old boots.”
+H&H hunting editor Catherine Austen brings her horses in as soon as they are clipped [in October], whereas H&H acting print features editor Martha Terry counters: “My eventer went out following the last event of the season until January — she’s tough as old boots.”

 “It’s all about watching for a change in your horse — as you normally would — and keeping an eye on the weather,” says Tanya.
 “If you become particularly worried about your horse’s condition, we would always recommend you contact your vet for advice.”